akvo/akvo-flow-docs/docs/flowapp2.2.0/04-Data-collection-structure.rst

 Every time the Akvo FLOW app is launched, it checks for newly assigned forms and updates to existing forms.
 If there are new or updated forms available, these are downloaded automatically.
 When new or updated forms have been downloaded, the status bar shows a notification.
 This is the easiest way to get a form to the phone.

 When you launch the application for the first time, the phone sends a signal to the web-based FLOW Dashboard to indicate that your device is available for form assignments.
-On the Dashboard, the project manager can assign a form or set of forms to the device, as described here: Viewing and creating survey assignments (LINK MISSING).
+On the Dashboard, the project manager can assign a form or set of forms to the device, as described here: `Viewing and creating survey assignments <http://flow.readthedocs.org/en/latest/docs/dashboard/3-devices.html#viewing-and-creating-survey-assignments>`_.
 Assigned forms are automatically downloaded from the FLOW server when your phone is turned on, provided you have internet or network connectivity.

 **2. Manual download from Settings menu**